AlibabaCloudDocs/ros/intl.en-US/Resource Types/ECS/ALIYUN::ECS::InstanceGroup.md

     Type: String
     Description: >-
       Unit of prepaid time period, it could be Week/Month.
-Default value is Month.
-Old instances will not be changed.
+Default value is Month.Old instances will not be changed.
     AllowedValues:
       - Week
       - Month